Why Are Gas Prices So High?

 Seasonal demand also affects oil and gas prices.
 You can expect them to rise every spring.
 That's because oil futures traders know demand for gas rises in the summer as families go on vacation.
 They start buying oil futures contracts in the spring in anticipation of that price rise.

+Commodities traders also cause high gas prices.
+They buy oil and gasoline at the commodities futures markets.
 Those markets allow companies to buy contracts of gasoline for future delivery at an agreed-upon price.
 But most traders have no intention of taking ownership of the gasoline.
 Instead, they plan to sell the contract for a profit.

 Gas and oil prices also rise when the value of the dollar declines.
 That's because oil contracts are all denominated in dollars.
 That's why oil prices rose between 2002 and 2014.
 The dollar lost 40 percent of its value during that time.
 Oil prices fell in 2015 and 2016.
 That's because a strong dollar allowed OPEC members to make more money while keeping supply constant.